ldingemans/PredWES/README.md

 * Run the pretrained Finnish Horseshoe yourself
 * Retrain the Finnish Horseshoe model with your own data
-* Run all models described in the paper (SVM, MLP, De Vries Score, all three Bayesian logistic regression models and the Needell algorithm) to see which one performs best with your data
+* Run all models described in the paper (SVM, MLP, De Vries Score, all three Bayesian logistic regression models and the Needell algorithm) to see which one performs best with your data and generate all figures and tables as in the paper

 <h2>Prerequisites</h2>
 1) First install the needed dependencies using pip: